Increased Penalties for Hiring Unauthorised Workers

 Stay informed, stay compliant.
 To discuss how these changes might affect your business and how best to prepare:

-Or, if you prefer a face-to-face interaction, do drop by our offices in London, Manchester, Birmingham, Chester or Newcastle.
+Or, if you prefer a face-to-face interaction, do drop by our offices in London, Manchester or Birmingham.
 With us, your business can navigate the future with confidence.